Exhibitions Run: March 8 – April 15

 Artist Talks: Thursday, March 25 at 5:30pm

 Harwood Art Center and Escuela del Sol Montessori are pleased to present Encompass, a unique multi-generational art event that takes place annually.
 Featuring four outdoor installations, one indoor exhibition, an open studios shop and online galleries.
-Encompass is both a reflection of and an offering to our community; this year, our focus is on “Reflection,” as we reflect on mutualism, interdependencies and action.
+Encompass is both a reflection of and an offering to our community; this year, our focus is on nourishment and interconnection in a time of distance.

 Our featured artists are Lynnette Haozous, Ade Cruz, Caitlin Carcerano, Viola Arduini, Escuela Del Sol Montessori students and Harwood studio artists.